pkdone/practical-mongodb-aggregations-book/src/guides/project.md

  1. __*$project* is confusing and non-intuitive__.
 In a single stage you can only choose to include fields or to exclude fields, but not both, with the exception of being able to define the `_id` field to exclude yet define other fields to include.
 It's as if `$project` has an identity crisis.

  2. __*$project* is verbose and inflexible__.
 If you want to include a new field into each result record (e.g. concatenating values from two other fields together) or include a new value for an existing named field (e.g. convert text to a date), you are then forced to name all other fields in the projection for inclusion.
 If each record has 100 fields, and you then need to use a `$project` stage for the first time, to include a new 101st field, you also have to name all the 100 fields in the `$project` stage too.
 This irritation is further compounded if you have an evolving data model, where additional new fields appear in some records over time.
-Using `$project` for inclusion means each time a new field appears in the data-set, a developer has to go back to the old aggregation pipeline, modifying it to name the new field explicitly for inclusion in the results.
+Using `$project` for inclusion means each time a new field appears in the data-set, a developer has to go back to the old aggregation pipeline, to modify it to name the new field explicitly for inclusion in the results.

 In MongoDB version 4.2, the [$set](https://docs.mongodb.com/manual/reference/operator/aggregation/set/) and [$unset](https://docs.mongodb.com/manual/reference/operator/aggregation/unset/) stages were introduced, which, in most cases, are preferable to using `$project` for declaring field inclusion and exclusion respectively.
 They make the intent of the code far clearer, they lead to less verbose pipelines and, criticality, they reduce the need to refactor a pipeline whenever the data model evolves.
-How this works and guidance on when to use `$set` & `$unset` stages is described in section 'When To Use $set & $unset', below.
+How this works and guidance on when to use `$set` & `$unset` stages is described in the section 'When To Use $set & $unset', below.

 Despite the challenges however, there are some specific situations where using `$project` is advantageous over `$set`/`$unset`.
-This is described in section 'When To Use $project', below.
+This is described in the section 'When To Use $project', below.

-To add to the confusion, in MongoDB 3.4, a first attempt at addressing some of the disadvantages of `$project`_ was made by introducing a new [$addFields](https://docs.mongodb.com/manual/reference/operator/aggregation/addFields/) stage, which has the exact behaviour as `$set` (`$set` actually came later than `$addFields`).
+To add to the confusion, in MongoDB 3.4, a first attempt at addressing some of the disadvantages of `$project`_ was made by introducing a new [$addFields](https://docs.mongodb.com/manual/reference/operator/aggregation/addFields/) stage, which has the same exact behaviour as `$set` (`$set` actually came later than `$addFields`).
 No direct equivalent to `$unset` was provided back then.
 Now that both `$set` and `$unest` stages are available in modern versions of MongoDB, and because their counter purposes are so obvious to deduce by their names (`$set` Vs `$unset`), __it is recommended to not use *$addFields*__.
 This helps with consistency and to avoid any confusion of intent.
-If you have come to MongoDB only recently, just pretend `$addFields` never existed!__ &#128518;
+If you have come to MongoDB only recently, just pretend `$addFields` never existed! &#128518;

 ## When To Use Set & Unset